Operation Uvda: Timeline of the operation

-On March 8–9, the Alexandroni Brigade split into three groups, one of which captured Ein Gedi and the southern group captured Masada.
+On 8-9 March, the Alexandroni Brigade split into three groups, one of which captured Ein Gedi and the southern group captured Masada.
 During that time the Negev Brigade stayed at the Valley of Fingers for two days, looking for a roundabout way to reach Ras al-Naqb.

-On March 9, Golani forces captured Gharandal and proceeded to Ein Ghadyan (now Yotvata).
+On 9 March, Golani forces captured Gharandal and proceeded to Ein Ghadyan (now Yotvata).

-In the morning of March 10, an aerial photographer discovered that the police station guarding Ras al-Naqb was abandoned.
+In the morning of 10 March, an aerial photographer discovered that the police station guarding Ras al-Naqb was abandoned.
 The Negev Brigade set out towards Umm Rashrash through Ras al-Naqb.

-Negev and Golani Brigades actively competed on who would reach the Red Sea first, and on March 10 at 15:00, the Negev Brigade accomplished the feat, reaching the abandoned police station at Umm Rashrash (where the city of Eilat was later built).
+Negev and Golani Brigades actively competed on who would reach the Red Sea first, and on 10 March at 15:00, the Negev Brigade accomplished the feat, reaching the abandoned police station at Umm Rashrash (where the city of Eilat was later built).
 The Golani Brigade arrived two hours later.

-Because Operation Uvda was the last military operation during the war, the raising at the police station of the hand-drawn Israeli flag (popularly known as the Ink Flag) on March 10 at 16:00 is considered to have ended the war.
+Because Operation Uvda was the last military operation during the war, the raising at the police station of the hand-drawn Israeli flag (popularly known as the Ink Flag) on 10 March at 16:00 is considered to have ended the war.

 The front commander sent this telegram at the conclusion of the campaign:

-"On Hagana day, the 11th of Adar, the Palmach Negev brigade and the Golani brigade present the Gulf of Eilat to the State of Israel".
+"On Hagana day, the 11th of Adar, the Palmach Negev Brigade and the Golani Brigade present the Gulf of Aqaba to the State of Israel".